aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 # Example for L2LS Fabric

+Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.
+{ .annotate }

+1.  :man_raising_hand: I'm an annotation!
+I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

 ## Introduction

 The example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) Fabric, with the following nodes: